Create and Deploy Managed K8s

 -

 An F5 Distributed Cloud Account.
-If you do not have an account, see Create an Account.
+If you do not have an account, see Getting Started with Console.

 -